thoughtspot/thoughtspot.github.io/_admin/ts-cloud/custom-domains.md

 {% include important.html content="The domain URL customization does not update the email domain name in ThoughtSpot system-generated notifications.
 You must contact the ThoughtSpot Support team to customize the email domain." %}

 ## Email customization
-ThoughtSpot supports customizing the email domain, sender ID welcome email message text, and product name in system-generated notifications such as the pinboard and answer sharing notifications, pinboard job scheduled emails, and so on.
+ThoughtSpot supports customizing the email domain, sender ID welcome email message text, and product name in system-generated notifications such as the Liveboard and answer sharing notifications, Liveboard job scheduled emails, and so on.

 For information about additional customization settings for email notifications and onboarding experience, see [Email and onboarding settings]({{ site.baseurl }}/admin/ts-cloud/onboarding-email-settings.html).